 With a limited budget, they embarked upon an intensive at-home rehab program with Bailey, putting the dog through her GVR-prescribed routine three times a day.
 To supplement the program, they brought Bailey to GVR regularly for laser therapy and electro-acupuncture treatments, continued Chinese herbs, and rented a "quad cart" from GVR that would support Bailey in an upright position and allow them to move her legs in a normal fashion.

 In October, the underwater treadmill was added to Bailey's treatment protocol, utilizing our custom harness system for assisting severely affected neurologic cases.
 Just a month after restarting rehab, Bailey, if assisted, was able to stand on her own on land, and even take a few steps.

 Today, at a svelte 107 lbs., Bailey can stand up slowly by herself, walk short distances and go outside to eliminate on her own.
 She can also sit up and turn over on her own.

 About Bailey's progress, Mozelle muses, "We originally thought that after surgery, she'd be up and moving within a month.
 After almost losing Bailey three or four times through this process, the fact that she can stand up and go to the bathroom on her own... we're so appreciative.
 Once she gets stronger, we think she should be able to progress even further."
 Mozelle and Michael are also appreciative for all the people who donated rehab sessions, making Bailey's care possible.

-Meet Quasi, who's "Mom," Rita Houston, was given a 50/50 chance that he'd ever walk again after he'd ruptured a disc.
+Meet Quasi, whose "Mom," Rita Houston, was given a 50/50 chance that he'd ever walk again after he'd ruptured a disc.
 Rita opted for surgery (hemilaminectomy) at Georgia Veterinary Specialists for Quasi, then brought the four year old Cock-a-poo to GVR two days after his release from the hospital.